BLOG

 Capital gains calculation

-If the price of your tokens has gone down in value since it was originally received, you will be able to claim a capital loss and offset your capital gains for the tax year and up to $3,000 worth of income.
-If you are planning to sell your Bitcoin at a loss, you may want to consider how it will impact your capital gains for the tax year.
+If the price of your BTC has gone down in value since you originally received it, you will be able to claim a capital loss and offset your capital gains for the tax year and up to $3,000 worth of income.
+If you are planning to sell your Bitcoin at a loss, you should consider how it may reduce your tax liability.

 Looking for an easy way to calculate your gains and losses from Bitcoin?
 Check out our free online crypto profit calculator.